6 Best Organic Kids Bedding Products: Certified Non-Toxic

 Certifications

 • OEKO-TEX: Standard 100 by OEKO-TEX is a worldwide consistent, independent testing and certification system for raw, semi-finished, and finished textile products at all processing levels.
-If a textile article carries the Standard 100 OEKO-TEX certification, you can be confident that every component has been tested for harmful substances.
+OEKO-TEX Standard 100 verifies that a product has been tested for over 1,000 harmful substances.

 • USDA Organic: This certification is less common for textiles, but if you see it, it means that the cotton is grown according to USDA organic standards, which prohibit the use of synthetic pesticides and fertilizers.